harrison-ai/hai-handbook/README.md

 ### Toolchain

-Python has many limitations outa-the-box.
+Python has many limitations out of the box.
 However, every line of python code generally runs the following gauntlet before being merged:

 ```